jennyjean8675309/node-arguments/README.md

 [ '/usr/local/bin/node', '10', '47' ]
 ```

-When working with `process.argv`, be mindful of the first arguments.
+When working with `process.argv`, it's important to be mindful of the first arguments.
 They might not be the data you expect.

 ## Resources